Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD.md

 This is the minimum setup of the file.
 It provides some metadata around the app and specifies which service needs to be deployed (`sap-cloud-sdk-api:`), where the source code is located (`project: ./src/api`), which language the code is written in (`language: ts`) and which host should be used for the app (`host: appservice`).

 As you can see from the first line of the file, the manifest is backed by a language server with the schema located at <https://raw.githubusercontent.com/Azure/azure-dev/main/schemas/v1.0/azure.yaml.json>.
-Looking at the schema shows that other configurations are taken from the default namely:
+The schema shows that other configurations are taken from the default namely:

 - The location of the infrastructure as code files (default: `infra`), their language (default: `.bicep`) and the name of the default module within the Azure provisioning templates (default: `main`).
 - The definition of continuous integration pipeline (default: `github`)